CodeByLine/angular-setup-readme-v-000/README.md

 - index.html

 This is a feature based file structure, as we're splitting off into individual modules instead of having all of our controllers/directives/etc. in one folder.
 Don't be scared - we will be touching on controllers/directives/modules/etc very soon!

-There are plenty of other ways to structure your application.
-One other popular way is to just have folders for controllers, directives etc without having folders for each module, as follows -

-- js/
-  - directives/
-    - TodoEscape.js
-    - TodoFocus.js
-  - controllers/
-    - TodoController.js
-  - services/
-    - TodoService.js
-  - templates/
-    - partials/
-      - TodoForm.html
-    - views/
-      - Todo.html
-  - app.js
-  - angular.js
-- img/
-- css/
-- index.html

-This works too, but as your application gets bigger, the folders will end up with loads of files in them, without us knowing what part of the application they are responsible for.

-This is why we separate our app into "modules".
-We can then immediately know what file is used in what part of the application just by looking at what folder it is in.